shubham-singh/shubham-singh/README.md

 ### Projects 🙌
 * [Dation CSS](https://dation.netlify.app) - An open source custom CSS library that I built for my own use which has various easy to use elements and many utility classes.
-* [Books | Learn Finance](https://books.learnfinance.fun) - E-commerce app built using ReactJS and Dation CSS to recommend books to people who are looking to start their personal finance journey.
+* [Books | Learn Finance](https://books.learnfinance.fun) - Full stack E-commerce app built with MERN stack and Dation CSS to recommend books to a niche category of users who are looking to start their personal finance journey.
-* [Videos | Learn Finance](https://videos.learnfinance.fun) - Video library app built using ReactJS and Dation CSS.
+* [Videos | Learn Finance](https://videos.learnfinance.fun) - Video library app built with MERN stack and Dation CSS.
+* [Notes | Learn Finance](https://notes.learnfinance.fun) - Notes taking app built with MERN stack and Dation CSS (using TypeScript).
-* [Quiz | Learn Finance](https://quiz.learnfinance.fun) - Quiz app with quizes on topics like technical analysis, options trading etc. MERN stack app built with TypeScript and Redux
+* [Quiz | Learn Finance](https://quiz.learnfinance.fun) - Quiz app with quizes on topics like technical analysis, options trading etc. Built MERN stack (using TypeScript and Redux)
+* [Social | Learn Finance](https://social.learnfinance.fun) - Social media app with built MERN stack (using TypeScript and Redux)